Frequently

 rear

-suspension has outboard rotors,
+has outboard

 11.5"OD x .81" thick standard.
+Like

-Like many of the original 60s
+many of the

 sports cars, we don't use a booster in the